 6. Summarize the key changes in scholarly perspective over time on a particular topic within a specific discipline.

 7. Formulate questions for research based on information gaps or on reexamination of existing, possibly conflicting, data, then use the questions as a guide to organize information in meaningful ways.

 1. Demonstrate the ability to see issues from the perspective(s) of other groups/cultures by describing the values and communication styles found in groups different from one's own and the way in which those differences can affect styles of verbal and nonverbal communication.

 2. Define personal values and beliefs using appropriate language and communication methods that consider others' points of view and respect differences.

 3. Analyze how diversity affects interactions with major societal institutions (such as health care, criminal justice, education, employment, voting, military) from contemporary and/or historical perspectives.

 4. Weigh options/planned actions (such as policies and practices) to formulate possible solutions to reduce inequality and disparities in access and success in major societal institutions (such as health care, criminal justice, education, employment, voting, military).

 5. Analyze the ethical, social, and environmental challenges of global systems to formulate possible solutions regarding international cooperation and collaboration.

-*Courses certifying under Human and Cultural Diversity will also need to globalize through the Global Citizens Project.
+*Courses certifying under Human and Cultural Diversity are also required to select two global student learning outcomes from the Global Citizens Project.